Vishal73040/BotBrowser/profiles/PROFILE_CONFIGS.md

 - Profile data uses synthetic/aggregated configurations; change only if necessary and you understand the impact.
 - All string fields support multi-purpose values: string literal (`auto`, `real`, or custom), or object schema when more parameters are needed.
 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
-- CLI `--bot-config-*` flags **override** profile `configs` settings with highest priority
+- CLI `--bot-config-*` flags override profile `configs` with the highest priority
-- **uaFullVersion Tip**: When JavaScript calls `navigator.userAgentData.fullVersion`, BotBrowser will replace the default value with this field.
-Ensure that the specified full version corresponds to the Chromium engine’s major version (e.g., Chromium 138 → full version should begin with “138.”).
-You can look up the latest full version for each major release on https://chromiumdash.appspot.com/releases.
+- **uaFullVersion Tip:** When JavaScript calls `navigator.userAgentData.fullVersion`, BotBrowser replaces the default value with this field.
+Ensure the full version matches the Chromium major version (e.g., Chromium 138 → full version starts with “138.”).
+See https://chromiumdash.appspot.com/releases.

 ---